pandas-dev/pandas/doc/source/user_guide/groupby.rst

    The example below shows how we can downsample by consolidation of samples into fewer ones.
    Here by using **df.index // 5**, we are aggregating the samples in bins.
-By applying **std()** function, we aggregate the information contained in many samples into a small subset of values which is their standard deviation.
-Thereby reducing the number of samples.
+By applying **std()** function, we aggregate the information contained in many samples into a small subset of values which is their standard deviation thereby reducing the number of samples.

 .. ipython:: python